mariuszkuswik/Nauka/Linux/rhcsa_pytania.md

 13. [ ] Configure this container such that it is automatically started on system boot as a system user service.

+Here's how you can create a Podman container that runs the rsyslog service and writes log files persistently to the directory /var/log/logcontainer/ on the host operating system.

+Pull the rsyslog image from a registry, for example: bash
+Copy code
+podman pull rsyslog/rsyslog
+Create a directory on the host operating system to store the log files: bash
+Copy code
+sudo mkdir /var/log/logcontainer
+Change the ownership of the directory to the user account that the rsyslog service normally uses: ruby
+Copy code
+sudo chown <username>:<groupname> /var/log/logcontainer
+Run the rsyslog container, mounting the host directory to the container directory and setting the appropriate environment variables: javascript
+Copy code
+podman run -d --name rsyslog-container -v /var/log/logcontainer:/var/log/rsyslog -e TZ=<timezone> --user <username> rsyslog/rsyslog
+Replace <username>, <groupname>, and <timezone> with the appropriate values for your system.

+This will create a Podman container named rsyslog-container that runs the rsyslog service and writes log files persistently to the directory /var/log/logcontainer/ on the host operating system.